cflavallee/Pewlett-Hackard-Analysis/README.md

 The purpose of this analysis was to use SQL and Postgres to find out how many employees at Pewlett Hackard are set to retire, as well as those eligible for a mentorship program.
 Analyzing and understanding these numbers will help Pewlett Hackard to make decisions that could ease the wave of retirees in the near future.

 ## Results
 Overall, the numbers show some glaring issues that will need to be addressed.
-Below are some of the key takeaways from the data with images taken from Postgres queries and tables.
+Below are some of the key takeaways from the data, along with images taken from Postgres queries and tables.

+### Total Employees Retirement-Eligible

-* There are an extremely large number of employees set to retire from Pewlett Hackard.
+* There are an extremely large number of employees set to retire from Pewlett Hackard in the near future, potentially up to 90,398 (see image below).
 This could have serious repercussions for the company if not handled properly.

 ![Total Retirement-Eligible](https://github.com/cflavallee/Pewlett-Hackard-Analysis/blob/main/total%20retiring%20employees.PNG)